Can I Bring Tweezers on a Plane? TSA and Customs Rules

 1.2 Tweezers in Checked Luggage

-For checked luggage, there are virtually no restrictions on tweezers.
-You can pack any type, including sharp or specialty tweezers, without concern.
+You can pack any type of tweezer, including sharp or specialty tweezers, without concern.
 This is because checked bags aren’t subject to the same in-depth scrutiny for potentially dangerous items as carry-ons are.

-KEEN TIP: I pop my tweezers in a hard eyeglass case that snaps shut along with a small TSA-allowed pair of scissors and nail file and toss the case into my carry-on bag..
+KEEN TIP: I pop my tweezers in a hard eyeglass case that snaps shut along with a small TSA-allowed pair of scissors and nail file and toss the case into my carry-on bag.
+This protects my other items, my fingers as well as those of a rumaging security agent.

 2. Can I Bring Tweezers When Flying Internationally?
 Security and Customs Rules

-Here’s what you need to know to navigate the complexities of international travel with tweezers.
-If you are going overseas, and you are landing in one city with a connecting flight to another, you will have to go through security again to board that next flight.
-When you land at your destination, you will go through customs.
+Here’s where it can get a little less clear.
+If you are going overseas, and you are landing in one city with a connecting flight to another, you have to go through security again to board that next flight.
+Here are some rules to know:

 2.1 Tweezers in Carry-On Bags for International Flights